run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 --run-as-user

 >  Run in the context of the current user running the Run:AI command rather than the root user.
 While the default container user is _root_ (same as in Docker), this command allows you to submit a job running under your Linux user.
 This would manifest itself in access to operating system resources, in the owner of new folders created under shared directories etc.

+--stdin
+>  Keep stdin open for the container(s) in the pod, even if nothing is attached.

+--template string
+>  Templates are currently not supported

+-t, --tty
+>  Allocate a pseudo-TTY

 --volume stringArray | -v stringArray